SIT Study Abroad Argentina: Social Movements and Human Rights

 • Witness how grassroots organizations fight for human rights and social justice on multiple levels.

-• Hone your Spanish through homestays, classroom and field instruction.
+• Learn Spanish through homestays, classroom work, and field study.

 Program Reviews